Here’s a great talk from Alan Kay: “Is it Complex or Did We Just Make it Complicated?”.

-There are a lot of good ideas in there, but my favorite moment is when he sets his sights on the dumbed down interface that is iOS.
-He’s asked about running Squeak (a Smalltalk dialect) on the iPad, and responds with:
+There are a lot of good ideas in there, but my favorite moment is when he sets his sights on iOS.
+He’s asked about running Squeak (a Smalltalk dialect) on the iPad, and goes on to say:

 I’ll tell you what does tick me off.
 Two things.
 The number one thing is that yes, you can run the Etoys version of Squeak, but Apple absolutely forbids any child from putting a creation of theirs on the Internet and forbids any other child in the world from downloading that creation.
 That couldn’t be anymore anti-personal computing if you tried.
 That’s what ticks me off.